silvanorm/lights-out/README.md

 #Lights Out

-A game that you need to turn of the lights.
+A game that you need to turn off the lights.

 Made with html, css and javascript.